 Hello!
-I am a Ph.D. student in Government at Harvard University studying American and comparative politics.
+I am a Ph.D. student in Government at Harvard University working in American Politics and Comparative Politics.
 I am also a graduate affiliate of Harvard's Center for American Political Studies, Center for European Studies, and Institute for Quantitative Social Science.

-I am broadly interested in the relationship between elite politics and societal distribution of resources.
+I am broadly interested in the connection between elite politics and societal distribution of resources.
 I address this topic via two lines of work, the first oriented around contemporary and the second around historical developments.
-My primary research agenda concerns the political economy of political parties, with particular attention to factional conflict within them over distributional issues.
-My emergent secondary research agenda pertains to the connection between imperialism and metropolitan welfare states and democracy.
+My primary research agenda concerns the political economy of political parties, with attention to factional or other group conflict within parties over distributional issues.
+My nascent secondary research agenda pertains to the relationship between imperialism and metropolitan welfare states and democracy.

-My co-authored work on the Democratic Party has been published in the peer-reviewed journals Perspectives on Politics and The Forum and solo work in popular outlets such as the Washington Post Monkey Cage.
-These have been cited in the New York Times, The Nation, and FiveThirtyEight, among other publications.
+My co-authored work on parties has been published in the peer-reviewed journals Perspectives on Politics, Party Politics, and The Forum and solo work in popular outlets such as the Washington Post Monkey Cage.
+In addition to being cited by scholars, these have been cited in publications like the New York Times, The Nation, and FiveThirtyEight.

 Before beginning my Ph.D., I earned an A.B. in Politics and Geography from Mount Holyoke College and worked as a pre-doctoral fellow at Yale University.
 I am originally from northern California.